 LISBON

 For the majority of the trip, I stayed in Lisbon, with day trips to other regions.
-We used rideshare apps as our primary mode of transport, and a lot of the rideshare drivers double as tour guides.
-So we were able to book a day tour with them and took us all over Lisbon, Cascais, and Sintra to see all the sites.
+We used rideshare apps as our primary mode of transport.
+Additionally, we booked a hired tour to take us all over Lisbon, Cascais, and Sintra to see all the sites.

 Here are my favorite spots: